Harpsichord92/Bamazon/README.md

 ## Application

 ### Bamazon Customer
 bamazonCustomer will give the user an inventory of items to purchase from.
 The inventory of items will be displayed through a table with properties of item_id, product_name, department_name, price, and stock_quantity.
 The application will prompt the user to select a product_id, then asks how much of that product the user would like to purchase.
 It will then return the total cost to the user.
+If the user tries to buy more than the stock_quantity, the application will log an error and close.

 ### Bamazon Manager
 bamazonManager will bring up the table of inventory items mentioned in bamazonCustomer and give the user a list of actions they may take.